cwhidden/rspr/README_spr_supertrees.txt

 -lgt_analysis          Conduct an LGT analysis with the initial user-specified
                        or greedy addition tree

+-lgt_evaluate          Print inferred transfers for each tree with the initial
+                       user-specified or greedy addition tree

 -lgt_csv               Output the LGT analysis seperated by commas rather than
                        spaces.